 - Ad creation

-- Budgeting decisions
+- Budgeting & audience reach

-Analyze content with a razor
+Analyze with a razor

 Begone complexity, hello useful ad creation information